animeshazzy/binarySearchTreeArray/README.md

-# binarySearchTreeArray
+# A Binary Search Tree implemented using a 1D Array in Java 8.

-Implementation of a Binary Search Tree using an array including all the operations in JAVA.
+The file BST.java incorporates the implementation.
+This procedure is a way to express a non-linear structure into a linear one.
+Comments/Questions/Improvements are always welcome.